 Where To Stay

-Hands down, stay on-site!
-You’ll be so close to the action, get early entrance to the park, and have access to the free shuttle.
-My husband and I stayed at Cabana Bay and loved it.
+My husband and I stayed at Cabana Bay and loved it!
+We were so close to the action, were able to get early entrance to the parks, and had access to the free shuttle.
 A huge perk staying there is that it’s walking distance to Volcano Bay!
 My feet, ankles, and shins were screaming towards the end of our trip and even I could walk over there.

 When To Arrive

 If you stay on-site, absolutely take advantage of getting into the park early!
 Depending on your interests, speed walk over to Harry Potter and the Escape from Gringotts or Despicable Me Minion Mayhem.
 Those two get really high wait times as more people enter the park.
 Once you check off your favorite ride, check the app for wait times.